-The Listening Society: A Metamodern Guide to Politics, Book One – A walk-through of the political environment in the Nordic countries and how these countries are all moving toward an inevitable post-postmodern government based on integral principles.
+The Listening Society: A Metamodern Guide to Politics, Book One – A walk-through of the political environment in the Nordic countries and how these countries are all moving toward an inevitable post-postmodern government based on Metamodern ideas.
 Also lays out a version of Spiral Dynamics stages that relies on a very well supported scientific field called the Model of Hierarchical Complexity.
-I believe this is the most detailed and complete, and correct view of this phenomenon.
+This is the most detailed discussion from this angle, though incomplete.

 - Ken Wilber – Ken Wilber is known as the most prominent Integral philosopher in the world.
 As a first exposure to Integral, one has to be aware that Ken has no problem talking about spirituality, Freud and Jung, and general ideas outside of science and evidence.
 If this is something that might be a problem for you, you should start elsewhere, perhaps with Spiral Dynamics.

 Trump and a Post-Truth World – Very short (161 pages) and very practical introduction to integral thinking using the real world example of the Trump election in 2015.

 - A Theory of Everything – This is a relatively short book (196 pages) that will give you a somewhat dated but comprehensive summary of Ken Wilber’s Integral Philosophy.

 - A Brief History of Everything – Ironically, not brief.
 More dense than “A Theory of Everything”.
 A good thorough summary of all of his ideas.